 From this point on, the land is in a much more natural state.
 Shortly after Browncroft, paddlers enter the “Canopy of Trees” and float beneath a ceiling of green.
 Beyond that, boaters enter the upper marsh, where sightings of beaver, muskrat, deer, and numerous birds are common.

-Typical trip time is two to 2.5 hours from the time the bus leaves BayCreek.
+Typical trip time is two to 2.5 hours from when the bus leaves BayCreek.

 Explore More